 by AMNH on

 In today's Microbiome Monday, Dr. Paul Planet of Children's Hospital in Philadelphia (CHOP), Dr. Jeffrey Shaman of Columbia University's Mailman School of Public Health, and Museum Curator Rob DeSalle share some initial findings.
-(For more on this project, revisit some of our past Microbiome Monday posts).

 The geographic breadth of sampling over a short period of time is impressive, and it's the reason the HHMP was hosted at the Museum—an institution with weekly visits by tens of thousands of people from all over the world.

 In addition to providing samples of swabs, participants also answered more than 20 demographic questions about topics like their country of origin, travel habits, and general health.
 Those answers can be linked to the microbiome data that's now being generated by DNA sequencing, which has the potential to help scientists understand the impact of certain microbes on a variety of fronts.

 While it promises to be useful for years to come, the HHMP has already produced its first small data set from 44 samples of nasal passage and tongue swabs selected and analyzed using DNA sequencing.
 You can see some of the data visualized in the graph below.
 It's a principal components graph—the tighter the cluster, the more similar the microbiomes—and it reveals a couple of interesting facts.